CodeHarborHub/codeharborhub.github.io/dsa-solutions/lc-solutions/0500-0599/0549-binary-tree-longest-consecutive-sequence-ii.md

 ---
 id: binary-tree-longest-consecutive-sequence-ii
 title:  Binary Tree Longest Consecutive Sequence-ii
 sidebar_label: 0549-binary-tree-longest-consecutive-sequence-ii
 tags:
-  -	Tree
 - Depth-First Search
+- Trees
-  - Binary Tree
+- Binary tree
-description: "This is a solution to binary-tree-longest-consecutive-sequence-ii problem on LeetCode."
+description: "This is a solution to the binary-tree-longest-consecutive-sequence-ii problem on LeetCode."
 ---

 ## Problem Description